v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/assign-ediscovery-permissions.md

 > [!NOTE]
 > You can also use the **Add-eDiscoveryCaseAdmin** cmdlet to make a user an eDiscovery Administrator.
 However, the user must be assigned the Case Management role before you can use this cmdlet to make them an eDiscovery Administrator.
 For more information, see [Add-eDiscoveryCaseAdmin](https://go.microsoft.com/fwlink/p/?LinkID=798217).

 On the **Permissions** page in the Security &amp; Compliance Center, you can also assign users eDiscovery-related permissions, by adding them to the Compliance Administrator, Organization Management, and Reviewer role groups.
-For a list of the eDiscovery-related roles assigned to each of these role groups, see the [More information](#more-information) section.
+For a description of the eDiscovery-related RBAC roles assigned to each of these role groups, see the next section [RBAC roles related to eDiscovery](#rbac-roles-related-to-ediscovery).

-## More information
+## RBAC roles related to eDiscovery

-- **What are the eDiscovery-related roles in the Security &amp; Compliance Center?** The following table describes the eDiscovery-related roles in the Security &amp; Compliance Center, and indicates the built-in role groups that each role is assigned to, by default.
+The following table describes the eDiscovery-related RBAC roles in the Security & Compliance Center, and indicates the built-in role groups that each role is assigned to by default.

 |**Role**|**Compliance Administrator**|**eDiscovery Manager &amp; Administrator**|**Organization Management**|**Reviewer**|
 |:-----|:-----|:-----|:-----|:-----|